Royal Doulton: Corporate

 Royal Doulton Ltd., along with other Waterford Wedgwood companies, went into administration on 5 January 2009.
 Royal Doulton is now part of WWRD Holdings Limited.
+Its US business filed for Chapter 7 bankruptcy liquidation in April 2009.
 On 11 May 2015, Fiskars, a Finnish maker of home products, agreed to buy 100% of the holdings of WWRD.
 On 2 July 2015 the acquisition of WWRD by Fiskars Corporation was completed including the brands Waterford, Wedgwood, Royal Doulton, Royal Albert and Rogaška.
-The acquisition was approved by the US antitrust authorities.
+The acquisition was approved by US antitrust authorities.